Intro

 Although they differ in the key components they list, these are complementary and intended to be applied in tandem.

-The internal control framework lists five key components of internal control:
+The internal control framework lists five critical components of internal control:

 - Control environment